-We present accounts of five performances, held in 2001, that were designed to allow ordinary people to use sousveillance-enabling wearable computing devices.
-Each performance responds to different situations in which sousveillance techniques can be used to question socially controlling surveillance.
-The performances range from situations in which passers-by are shown how they may passively become the subjects of observation (Performances One and Two), to situations in which sousveillance using covert and overt wearable computing devices engages organizational surveillance (Performances Three, Four and Five).
-The performances were held in streets, shops, restaurants, shopping malls, and department stores, in a major shopping district of a large North American city.
+We present accounts of five performances held in 2001 that were designed to allow ordinary people to use sousveillance-enabling wearable computing devices.
+Each performance responds to different situations in which sousveillance techniques can be used to explore surveillance situations.
+The performances range from situations in which passers-by are shown how they may passively become the subjects of observation (Performances One and Two), to situations in which sousveillance, using covert and overt wearable computing devices, engages organizational surveillance (Performances Three, Four, and Five).
+The performances were held in streets, shops, restaurants, shopping malls, and department stores in a major shopping district of a large English-Canadian city.
 Hundreds of people actively participated in or directly observed each performance.
 We hypothesize:

-- In conditions of interactions among ordinary citizens being photographed or otherwise having their image recorded by other apparently ordinary citizens, those being photographed often will not object when they can see both the image and the image capture device (Performance One) in the context of a performance space.
-This condition, where hierarchical peers can see the both the recording and the presentation of the images, is neither "surveillance" nor "sousveillance".
-We term such observation that is side-to-side in an organizational hierarchy "coveillance3", an example of which includes one citizen watching another citizen. - In conditions of interactions among ordinary people, those being coveilled generally will not object when they can see images being recorded from a concealed image capture device onto a wearable display device as part of a performance space (Performance Two). - Organizations engaged in surveillance generally will object to people engaging in obvious sousveillance in their establishments (Performances Two and Three). - Surveillers will object more to the social act of challenging their authority through sousveillance than to the actual existence of sousveillance (Performances Three and Four).
+In conditions of interactions among ordinary citizens being photographed or otherwise having their image recorded by other apparently ordinary citizens, those being photographed generally will not object when they can see both the image and the image capture device (Performance One) in the context of a performance space.
+This condition, where peers can see both the recording and the presentation of the images, is neither "surveillance" nor "sousveillance."
+We term such observation that is side-to-side "coveillance," an example of which could include one citizen watching another.

+In conditions of interactions among ordinary people, those being coveilled generally will not object when they can see images being recorded from a concealed image capture device onto a wearable display device as part of a performance space (Performance Two).

+Organizations engaged in surveillance generally will object to people engaging in obvious sousveillance in their establishments (Performances Two and Three).

+Surveillers will object more to the social act of challenging their authority through sousveillance than to the actual existence of sousveillance (Performances Three and Four).
 Unlike coveillance, making the sousveillance image visible in the context of a mere performance piece will not necessarily make sousveillance more acceptable to the surveillers.
-The social act of challenging surveillance through sousveillance will itself often be challenged more than the mere gathering of images, whether gathered openly or covertly. - The objections that surveillers have with sousveillance can often be overcome by promoting the sousveillance to a high-level coveillance.
-Such high-level coveillance consists of essentially one large corporation (such as EXISTech Corp) monitoring another large corporation (such as the establishment where the performance takes place).
+The social act of challenging surveillance through sousveillance will itself often be challenged more than the mere gathering of images, whether gathered openly or covertly.

+The objections that surveillers have with sousveillance can often be overcome by promoting the sousveillance to a high-level coveillance.
+Such high-level coveillance consists of essentially one large corporation monitoring another large corporation (such as the establishment where the performance takes place).
-$^{^3{\}mbox{\sc Coveillance}}$ is short for côtéveillance, e.g. watching side-to-side.

-4 Performance One: Wearable Computer with Wearable Data Projection System
+Performance One: Wearable Computer with Wearable Data Projection System

-One of the performances that takes place on a public street involves a wearable computer with a wearable high power mercury vapor arc lamp and data projector, all running from a backpack-based 120 volt battery (see Figure 2).
+This performance takes place on a public street and involves a wearable computer, high power mercury vapor arc lamp and data projector, running from a backpack-based 120 volt battery (see Figures 1 and 2).
 The projector is aimed at the ground, with an image projected right side-up to people facing the wearer.
-At this stage, the wearer of the device walks in the crowded downtown streets of a major metropolitan city on busy evenings.
+At this stage, the wearer of the device walks through the crowded downtown streets of a major metropolitan city on busy evenings.
 This performance is designed to gauge the reactions of ordinary citizens towards the device itself, unaccompanied by any explicit breach of any actual or implicit rules or regulations.

-While setting up and getting ready with the devices inactive, the wearer of the apparatus and the device are not foci of attention.
-When the display is not on, and investigators are not doing anything in particular, passers-by come up to the computer wearer and ask questions unrelated to the project.
+When the devices are inactive the wearer of the devices and the device itself are not foci of attention, though passers-by come up to the computer wearer and ask questions unrelated to the project.
 For example, some ask for directions to nearby places (as if, perhaps, the wearer might have access to online data).
-Once the set-up is complete, the display stimulus consists of the dynamic video of passers-by combined with the text caption "www.existech.com" projected on the ground4.
+Once the set-up is complete, the display stimulus consists of the dynamic video of passers-by combined with the text caption "www.existech.com" projected on the ground.